Badgerati/Pode/.github/build.md

 6. Packaging

-    To create a Pode package (this will build Pode), run the following:
+    To create a Pode package.
+Please note that docker has to be present to create the containers.

     ```powershell
     Invoke-Build Pack